279 acres | 2.5 miles of trail

 In the 1960s a group of businessmen converted the original farmstead and surrounding property into a ski resort equipped with ski runs, tow ropes, lights, and snow making machines.
 A Swiss-style chalet was built next to a barn within the farmstead.
 The chalet contained a ski shop, ski school headquarters, restaurant, and cocktail lounge.
 The remodeled barn contained a ski rental and repair shop, ski patrol headquarters, changing rooms, and nursery.
 The ski resort continued to operate until the mid 1970s when it was eventually closed and remodeled into a cozy music venue called Harry Hope’s.
 Performers of the venue included: Muddy Waters, Steve Goodman, and Mary Travers.
 The club operated until 1981 when it was eventually moved to Elgin.
 Prior to the closing of the ski resort, the property continued to expand its recreational opportunities with the establishment of the Fox Trails Country Club.
 The Club underwent numerous name changes over the years, but basically the programming and activities remained similar.

-Fox Bluff Conservation Area
+Full History of Fox Bluff Conservation Area